samgozman/rvp/README.md

 > `--params` option can be specified for each site in the config file.
 It simply replaces the `%%` placeholder in the URL.
 If you have **multiple resources** to parse, you can specify them as a **space-separated list**.

-RVP's batch mode allows you to retrieve information from multiple sources and multiple values at once, making it a powerful tool for web scraping and data extraction.
+RVP batch mode allows you to retrieve information from multiple sources and multiple values at once, making it a powerful tool for web scraping and data extraction.

 ## Create config file